WuTheFWasThat/vimflowy/README.md

 Firstly, there are many known inconsistencies with vi.
 Many are intentional.
 Here is a list of known differences:
 - undoing operations always puts your cursor where it was.
 (This is not true in vim: try going to the middle of a line and typing d0u)
-- 2dw causes only the last dw to be in register.  d2w causes both to be in register (in vim, both would yank both)
 - in vim, cw works like ciw, which is inconsistent/counterintuitive
 - 5$ doesn't work
 - 100rx will replace as many as it can